phoenixlzx/repo-arm-server/README.md

 #### Configuration

 ##### Nginx
-Nginx is strongly recommended for handle HTTP requests.
-Edit `repo-arm.nginx.conf.example` for your environment and use it for your A.R.M HTTP services.
-It could also handle daily-repo services.
+Nginx is strongly recommended for handle HTTP requests. `repo-arm.nginx.conf.example` is for reverse proxy to A.R.M server app, and `repo-arm-download.nginx.conf.example` is for static file download service.
+Edit and use them for your environment.

 ##### config.js
 `pkginfopath`: is where `pkginfo.db` file stores.